Battle of Mugi (2019): Battle

 At 8 a.m. on 7 March 2019, a TPNPB unit of 50-70 militants under the command of Egianus Kogoya (which called themselves as the 3rd Regional Defence Commando Ndugama) engaged a small 'law enforcement task force' (Satgas Gakkum) of 25 Indonesian military personnel in Mugi District, Nduga Regency.
 The task force had just been deployed in the area to cover the rotation of personnel securing the construction of the Trans-Papua Highway.
 Attacking from the highlands, the TPNPB force used both "military grade weapons" and traditional weapons such as bows and arrows and spears.

 Indonesian security personnel conducted a fierce resistance against the TPNPB attack and managed to repel the attack, causing the TPNPB unit to retreat from the battlefield.
 In the engagement, three TNI soldiers were killed: Second Sergeant Mirwariyadin, Second Sergeant Yusdin, and Second Sergeant Siswanto Bayu Aji.
 The Indonesian armed forces further claimed that 7-10 TPNPB militants were killed in the engagement, but their bodies, save for one, were recovered by the rebel group.
 Five firearms belonging to the TPNPB were captured by the TNI.

 TPNPB spokesperson Sebby Sambom claimed that TPNPB militants had killed five Indonesian military personnel and suffered no losses, in addition to four firearms captured from the TNI.
 This claim was refuted by the TNI, owing to the improbability of TPNPB fighters approaching TNI positions in lower altitudes to capture TNI firearms.

 At 3 p.m., TNI casualties were evacuated by Bell 412 helicopters to Timika.
 During the evacuation process, the helicopters were shot at by TPNPB militants without incurring any additional casualties to the TNI.

 Aftermath

 President Joko Widodo in a statement the day following the attack ordered the TNI to "chase and finish" the perpetrators of the attack.
 The TNI deployed 600 soldiers from Makassar to the general area of Nduga the Saturday following the attack and TNI three companies to pursue the particular TPNPB unit involved in the attack.

-The TPNPB unit involved in the battle, the 3rd Regional Defence Commando under the command of Egianus Kogoya, was responsible for the deaths of four more Indonesian security personnel in 2019, in addition to another soldier who they had priorly killed in January 2019.
+The TPNPB unit involved in the battle, the 3rd Regional Defence Commando under the command of Egianus Kogoya, was responsible for the deaths of four more Indonesian security personnel in 2019, in addition to another soldier who they had previously killed in January 2019, ranking it as the most dangerous fighting force of the TPNPB in the year.